Mamonovo: History

 Under the Teutonic Knights Heiligenstadt was built near an Old Prussian settlement.
+It was granted town rights in 1301.
 It was later renamed Heiligenbeil after a holy axe used by Augustinian monks, established in the area by Grand Master Winrich von Kniprode after the Battle of Rudau, to cut down an oak tree worshiped by pagan Prussians.
 It came under the bishopric of Warmia, then to the territory of Natangia.
 Since 1440, the town was a founding member of the anti-Teutonic Prussian Confederation, upon the request of which, Polish King Casimir IV Jagiellon incorporated the region and town to the Kingdom of Poland in 1454.
 Then the Thirteen Years' War, the longest of all Polish–Teutonic wars, broke out, after which the region and town became part of Poland as a fief held by the Teutonic Knights, and after 1525 held by secular Ducal Prussia.
+The area was home to a mixed population with several villages founded by the Poles in the 15th century.

-From 1701, the town was part of the Kingdom of Prussia, and from 1871 it was also part of Germany, within which it was located in the province of East Prussia.
+From 1701, the town was part of the Kingdom of Prussia.
+From 1758 to 1762 it was occupied by Russia during the Seven Years' War, then restored to Prussia, and from 1871 it was also part of Germany, within which it was located in the province of East Prussia.
+In the late 19th century, the inhabitants were mostly employed in farming and cattle and horse breeding.
+The town sold sizable amounts of barley, rye and oats to Silesia, Saxony and Berlin, and flour to Gdańsk, Brunswick, Berlin and surrounding towns.

 During World War II, in 1944–1945, it was the location of the Heiligenbeil concentration camp, a subcamp of the Stutthof concentration camp, in which the Germans imprisoned around 1,100 Jewish women and 100 Jewish men as forced labour.
-Towards the end of the war in fierce fighting between January and March 1945 the Heiligenbeil pocket fell to the Red Army.
-It was captured by Red Army on March 26, 1945, and was soon integrated into the Kaliningrad Oblast.
+There were also forced labour camps for French POWs and Russians.
+Towards the end of the war in fierce fighting between January and March 1945 the Heiligenbeil pocket fell to the Red Army on March 26, 1945.
+The town initially passed to Poland under its historic Polish name Święta Siekierka, however, it was soon unilaterally annexed by the Soviet Union in violation of the Polish-Soviet border agreement, and integrated into the Kaliningrad Oblast.
 It took its present name in 1946.
 The defending 4th Army's archives were buried in a forest near the town and found in 2004, in an area still littered with debris from the final battles.